 - Critical Thinking Skills - including creative thinking, innovation, inquiry, and analysis, evaluation and synthesis of information. - Communication Skills - including effective written, oral, and visual communication. - Empirical and Quantitative Skills - including application of scientific and mathematical concepts. - Teamwork - including the ability to consider different points of view and to work effectively with others to support a shared purpose or goal.

-Student Learning Outcomes for Lecture: Upon successful completion of Human Anatomy & Physiology I, the student should demonstrate these core objectives by being able to...
+Student Learning Outcomes for Lecture: Upon successful completion of Biology for Science Majors II, the student should demonstrate these core objectives by being able to...

 Critical Thinking Skills